 - Which three materials retained the most heat (changed the least)?

-- Which two materials radiated the most heat (were warmest) at night?
+- Which two materials radiated the most heat (were warmest) in the shade?

 - Which two materials absorbed heat the most readily (warmest daytime temperatures)?